 Secondly, Nintendo sought to rectify some of the original NES’s ergonomic faults.

 Lastly, Nintendo wanted to update the NES’s aesthetics to bring it into line with the recently released SNES.

-The reduced production cost allowed Nintendo to retail it for $49.99 USD.
-This provided an economy entertainment system to complement the newer, more advanced but more expensive 16-Bit SNES.
+The reduced production cost allowed Nintendo to sell the updated NES at a retail price of $49.99 USD.
+This provided an economy entertainment system to complement the newer, more advanced but more expensive 16-bit SNES.